 -

-Digestive Health: Their high fiber content (soluble and insoluble) promotes intestinal regularity and relieves constipation.
-They also act as prebiotics, promoting a healthy gut microbiome.
+Digestive Health: Their high fiber content (soluble and insoluble) promotes bowel regularity and relieves constipation.
+They also act as prebiotics, supporting a healthy gut microbiome.

 -

 Cardiovascular Health and Blood Pressure: The high potassium-to-sodium ratio helps regulate blood pressure.
-Soluble fiber helps reduce LDL cholesterol levels.
+Soluble fiber contributes to lowering LDL cholesterol levels.

 -